EtherSystem/MajorMiseries/README.md

 ### Batch Commands

 **maj_afflictionsrisk**
-Applies the main Major Miseries risk afflictions in debug mode at 50% risk.
+Applies the main Major Miseries risk afflictions in debug mode at 50% risk, including Necrosis Risk on the left hand.

 **maj_afflictions**
-Applies the main Major Miseries afflictions.
+Applies the main Major Miseries afflictions, including Necrosis on the left hand.

 **maj_afflictions_cure**
-Cures all Major Miseries afflictions and buffs currently active.
+Cures the Major Miseries afflictions supported by the batch cure command and resets their backing systems.
+Fever and Home Comfort are intentionally not cured by this command.

 ---